Wanted: Weapons of Fate: Gameplay

-The player controls Wesley, while in flashback sequences, the player controls Cross, Wesley's father.
+The player controls Wesley Gibson / The Killer II, while in flashback sequences, the player controls Cross / The Killer I, Wesley's father.
 His father's Fire Eater guns can curve Shrapnel bullets, an explosive variation of the regular bullets.
 The player also can use other characters that can be unlocked by defeating bosses: the SWAT leader, the Russian, Brummel and Araña/Spider.

 Development

 It was announced that a demo would be released on Xbox Live and the PlayStation Network on 5 March 2009.
 The demo features the level Fear Of Flying, allowing the player to take control of Cross as he attempts to escape from a group of enemies on an airplane flying at 30,000 feet above ground.
 It also included tutorial levels where players learn how to use basic combat skills, as well as the bullet-curve & enhanced quick time movement (bullet time) gameplay, mechanics.
 The demo included a cut-scene introducing 'The Immortal', the main antagonist of the game.
 Wanted: Weapons of Fate was released on 24 March 2009 in America and on 3 April in the UK.

 Wesley still has actor James McAvoy's likeness despite his voice being provided by Jimmi Simpson.
 The costume worn by Wesley in the original Wanted comic was given to the game version "to make the comic-book fans happy" and make him "look really badass".
 Thomas Kretschmann and Terence Stamp reprise their roles as Cross and Pekwarsky, and Paz Vega voices Araña, a character inspired by Angelina Jolie's Fox.